nodejs/undici/README.md

 AMD EPYC 7502P 32 Core, Node 15

-The benchmark is a simple `hello world` [example](benchmarks/index.js) using unix sockets with pipelining.
+The benchmark is a simple `hello world` [example](benchmarks/index.js) using a number of unix sockets (connections) with a pipelining depth of 10.

 ### Connections 1